ItsYikunJiang/HierTuneHub/README.md

       sampler: "uniformint"
 ```

-The objective function is defined as follows:
+The objective function is defined as follows.
+The function takes in a configuration dictionary and returns a dictionary containing the accuracy and the time taken to evaluate the model.

 ```python
 import time